ermiasgelaye/Yelp-Challenge/README.md

 ## Data Analysis
-The data analysis has two part the first part is making summery analysis on the metrics of the dataset.
+The data analysis has two part the first part is making summery analysis on the metrics of the dataset, and the second part is the main analysis which includes Correlation and Regression.

+### Restaurants Data Summary

 ## Observable Trends and Insights